JeffHughes/AzureTableFramework/README.md

 ```
 ## Important Notes

-### Key Similarities to EF
+There are a few key differences in using this library than you are probably used to;
+**If you don't read any other documentation, read this next section ...**

 ### Key Differences

-Azure Tables require PartitionKeys to be defined!
+**Azure Tables require PartitionKeys to be defined!**
 (Think of it like a free index)
+If you don't decorate ONE (String) property with a [PartionKey] attribute; the table won't be created and the object can't be saved.
+I suggest using a foriegn key.
+Results are sorted by PartitionKey, then RowKey alphanumerically.

+**Tables are Named after ClassNames**
+	If you change a class name, a new table will be created the next time you save the changes.

-RowKeys are ClassNames + "ID"
+**RowKeys are ClassNames + "ID"**
-RowKeys are always GUIDS
+**RowKeys are always GUIDS**

+**Tables are created auto-magically, there are no database create/update migration tasks**
+All you need are azure storage credentials.

+### Additional Differences

+**Unique**

+**Code-First Only!**

+### Key Similarities to EF

+POCO defined data access

-## Why Azure Tables
+## Why Azure Tables?

 I LOVE AZURE TABLES!

-AzureTables can be dramatically less expensive and more reliable than almost ANY other database.
+For TCO, AzureTables can be better and more reliable than almost ANY other database.